Build your first public integration on Zapier

 4. Submit your integration for app review

-After you’ve confirmed your integration is working, you’re almost ready to publish your app.
-To publish your integration, you need to submit your app for review.
+After you’ve confirmed your integration is working as expected, you’re almost ready to publish your app.
+To publish your integration, you need to submit your app for review by Zapier.

-Before submitting your integration, review Zapier’s integration publishing guidelines to speed up the app review process.
+Before submitting your integration, review Zapier’s integration publishing requirements or ask the PublishBot for a smoother app review process.

 To submit your integration for app review: